pelahi/VELOCIraptor-STF/doc/output.rst

 Standard Properties
 -------------------

-This is a list of standard properties that are alwas calculated unless indicated otherwise (some require an extra configuration option).
+This is a list of standard properties that are always calculated unless indicated otherwise (some require an extra configuration option).
+Properties are calculated relative to the object's centre, which can be either the position of the particle with the minimum potential, or centre-of-mass, or position of most bound particle.

 .. _standardhalopropstable: